-[Speaking of, every visitor to Flores should download the free Travelfish Flores and Komodo full colour travel guide.]
+[Speaking of, every visitor to Flores should download the free Flores travel guide.]

 If you don’t have 2+ weeks you can still see a lot in a week, and in the process see two of the great travel highlights of Indonesia (Komodo and Kelimutu).

 For illustration purposes I’ve set Bali as the starting point seeing most visitors to Indonesia do so via Bali.
 This of course can be done from either direction.